BoltMCP Installation Docs

 kubectl delete secret boltmcp-tls -n boltmcp

-kubectl apply -f boltmcp-ingress.yaml
+kubectl apply -f ./config/boltmcp-ingress.yaml

 Verify the new certificate: